Childhood Injuries That Occur Over the Holiday Season

 New Orleans Holiday Childhood Injury Prevention

 Vigilant supervision of your child can prevent most personal injuries, but you might not anticipate someone else’s negligence.
 Was your child hurt over the holidays?
-Contact an experienced New Orleans child injury lawyer at Mike Brandner Injury Attorneys today.
+Contact an experienced New Orleans child injury lawyer at Mike Brandner Law today.
 Our legal team also handles wrongful death cases in the event that you lost a child to someone else’s carelessness.

 We’re available 24/7!
 Call us, use our LiveChat online, or send us a message through an online form.
 We offer free consultations and never collect a fee until you win your case.